azimafroozeh/WDPS/README.md

 - Ranking rule:
   - Top score given by elasticsearch

+## Pipeline

+ - reading the warc file
+ - spliting the warc file by `WARC/1.0` delimiter
+ - `rddinput` is the frist rdd of our dataflow

 ## Scalability
   - First part of our solution is completely scalabe, and the WARC file splits to 100 containers.